bootphon/ABX-accent/abx-accent/data/items/dev/README.rst

-item files for dev set.
+item files used for dev set and abx study.